aftermathdigital/aftermathdigital.github.io/_posts/2021-06-23-Value-Defi-AMM-Oracle.md

 This function is fairly simple.

 - There's an insurance fee taken, which we can ignore.
-- There's Some logic to determine how many 'shares' (LP Tokens) should be minted in exchange for the 3Crv tokens received in exchange for the attacker's deposited DAI.
+- There's some logic to determine how many 'shares' (LP Tokens) should be minted in exchange for the 3Crv tokens received in exchange for the attacker's deposited DAI.
-- `_want` and `basedToken` are both 3Crv, so we fall straight through to the calculation for `_shares` at `//[0]`:
+- `_want` and `basedToken` are both 3Crv, so we fall straight through to the calculation for `_shares` at `[0]`:
   - `_shares = (_amount.mul(totalSupply())).div(_pool);`
   - This is the usual calculation to determine the value of a single 3Crv in pool LP, multiplied by the `_amount` of 3Crv being deposited.

 - Finally, if `_shares` is greater than 0:
-  - The `_earn` function at `//[1]` puts this new 3Crv to work, as we'll see below.
+  - The `_earn` function at `[1]` puts this new 3Crv to work, as we'll see below.
-  - The contract mints the attacker their share of the pool, given their initial DAI deposit at `//[2]`.
+  - The contract mints the attacker their share of the pool, given their initial DAI deposit at `[2]`.

 ```c
 //MultiStablesVault: [0xDdD7df28B1Fb668B77860B473aF819b03DB61101]